This syndrome is caused by mutations in the gene that codes for a protein called fibrillin.

 Symptoms of Marfan syndrome can range from mild to severe.
 Many people with Marfan syndrome never notice symptoms.
 In some people, symptoms may not become apparent until adulthood.

 The most dangerous complications develop in the heart and lungs.
 Weakness may develop in the connective tissue of the wall of the aorta.
-The weakened wall may result in blood seeping between the inner layers of the aorta’s wall (aortic dissection Aortic Dissection An aortic dissection is an often fatal disorder in which the inner layer (lining) of the aortic wall tears and separates from the middle layer of the aortic wall.
-Most aortic dissections occur... read more ), which causes a tear, or in a bulge (aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
-It receives oxygen-rich blood from the left ventricle and distributes it to all of the body... read more ) that can rupture.
+The weakened wall may result in blood seeping between the inner layers of the aorta’s wall ( aortic dissection Aortic Dissection An aortic dissection is an often fatal disorder in which the inner layer (lining) of the aortic wall tears and separates from the middle layer of the aortic wall.
+Most aortic dissections occur... read more ), which causes a tear, or in a bulge ( aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
+It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more ) that can rupture.
 These problems sometimes develop before a child is 10 years old.

 Pregnancy increases the risk of aortic dissection.
 Caesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more (C-section) is often recommended to minimize the risk.